-Administrative support from your brokerage can include things like accounting, tech support, human resources, on-boarding, legal, and compliance.
+Administrative support from your brokerage can include things like accounting, tech support, human resources, on-boarding, legal, contracts, referrals, payment, and compliance.
 A brokerage is like any business and has systems and staff in place to look out for your needs as an agent.

 In the modern era of real estate, brokerages and agents are not only competing with each other for market share, but also against emerging iBuyer companies.
 One of the key takeaways you should get when you are interviewing each broker is how they offer their agents an unique competitive advantage over other agents and iBuyer programs.

 Some brokerages are partnering up with iBuyer platforms in order to ensure that the real estate agent is getting paid for their efforts when helping sellers find a solution to their problems.
 Platforms such as eXp Realty‘s Express Offers programs are changing the game for real estate agents because they now give agents the tools needed to gain a competitive advantage over not only other agents, but also popular iBuyer programs.